 i) Show or hide items

 To hide, select the item legend in the graph and then select hide from the modify menu.
-To bring the item back, you can undo or click on the axis/group heading that it came from (from the title above the table or chart) this will open the select menu that will allow for you to re-add it.
+To bring the item back, you can click on the axis/group heading that it came from (from the title above the table or chart) this will open the select menu that will allow for you to re-add it.

 Items can be included/excluded from the analysis by using the select menu and relevant drop boxes.